Scroll down

 A positive test result indicates that a person has inherited a known harmful mutation in BRCA1 or BRCA2 and therefore has an increased risk of developing certain cancers.

-However, a positive test result cannot inform on whether or when an individual will develop cancer.
+However, a positive test result cannot confirm if and when an individual will develop cancer.

 Knowing that you have a BRCA mutation can empower you to take action: